 The Future is Female

-The inventive use of language, whether printed, projected, or recorded animates works by Carrie Mae Weems, Jenny Holzer, Nina Katchadourian, and Michele Pred, introducing unexpected voices into both art and history that resonate as private and public at once.
-Weems and Holzer use text to interrogate power through self-expression, creating new narratives for cultural and political resistance.
-Projected as video onto institutional buildings in Berlin, Holzer’s poems about her fears as a parent become the collective concern of all who “fear those in power,” and Weems’s inclusion of her own image in her meditation on the parallels between Native and African American history renders her “sorrow song” both personal and universal.
-Describing the genesis of The Hampton Project, Weems observed, “Women are the weepers of history.”
-With her back to the viewer, the artist resists being marginalized, claiming center stage to reveal layers of personal, historical, and cultural loss, creating a self-portrait that portrays multitudes.
+The inventive use of language, whether printed, projected, illuminated, or recorded animates works by Carrie Mae Weems, Jenny Holzer, Betty Tompkins, Kiki Seror, Nina Katchadourian, and Michele Pred, introducing unexpected voices into both art and history that resonate as private and public at once.
+Tompkins, Seror, and Holzer use text to interrogate power through self-expression, creating new narratives for cultural and political resistance.
+Projected as video onto institutional buildings in Berlin, Holzer’s poems about her fears as a parent become the collective concern of all who “fear those in power.”

 Female identity and experience is often the subject of Frances Goodman’s multi-media investigations, including Medusa, a many-tentacled wall sculpture titled after the mythological Greek monster with a woman’s form and face, but a head full of writhing snakes in place of hair.
 Medusa’s weapon was her stare: she turned her victims to stone with one look into their eyes.
-Goodman’s appropriation of the myth subverts the convention of the “male gaze,” the theory first posited by writer Laura Mulvey in a 1975 essay “Visual Pleasure and Narrative Cinema,” that women are represented as objects to be seen in art, men as seeing.
+Goodman’s appropriation of the myth subverts the convention of the “male gaze,” the theory first posited by writer Laura Mulvey in a 1975 essay “Visual Pleasure and Narrative Cinema,” that women are represented as objects to be seen in art, while men are assumed to be the viewers or consumers of imagery.
 Makeup, jewelry, and other forms of self-adornment have long served as women’s weapons to make themselves seen (in competition with others) and as armature under which to hide (masking or protecting the real, vulnerable self).
 For this three-dimensional investigation into female representation and consumerism, Goodman utilized thousands of the acrylic nails designed for use as bodily decoration after she heard a dropped fake nail described as the ultimate female calling card—a weapon of seduction.

-Goodman’s labor-intensive technique and use of an inexpensive, commercially produced object designed for self-adornment connects her work to that of 70s feminist artists: As curator Tami Katz Freiman writes, “Goodman thus joins a respectable lineage of women artists who brought elements previously relegated to the inferior margins of kitsch and decoration center stage.
-Her art…elevates what was once relegated to world of women as folklore or bourgeois pastime and endows it with new meaning and content…the use of acrylic fingernails—a popular consumer product, a cosmetic prosthetic that blurs the boundaries of the body and presents an illusory substitute for ‘the natural,’ the seemingly innocent ornamental pattern appears as a parable for the web of affinities between flesh, body, nature, culture, ornamentation, beautification, seduction, and consumerism.”
+Goodman’s labor-intensive technique and use of inexpensive, commercially produced objects designed for self-adornment, connects her work to that of 1970s feminist artists.
+As curator Tami Katz-Freiman writes, “Goodman thus joins a respectable lineage of women artists who brought elements previously relegated to the inferior margins of kitsch and decoration center stage….the use of acrylic fingernails—a popular consumer product, a cosmetic prosthetic that blurs the boundaries of the body and presents an illusory substitute for ‘the natural,’ the seemingly innocent ornamental pattern appears as a parable for the web of affinities between flesh, body, nature, culture, ornamentation, beautification, seduction, and consumerism.”

-Cultural critique is also embedded in Alison Saar’s Hades D.W.P., inspired by both Classical mythology and grim reality.
-Five glass jars, each filled with water to varying levels, are lit and tagged with lines of poetry, their surfaces etched with figures that float between life and death.
+Invoking mythology, art history, and grim reality, cultural critique is embedded in works by Vadis Turner, Alison Saar, and Vibha Galhotra.
+Following in the footsteps of her 1970s foremothers, Turner domesticates and challenges the tradition of the rigid, pristine Minimalist grid in her large-scale bedsheet sculptures.
+Soft and tangled in form, embedded with burnt wood, satin bows, and brush marks of ash and resin, Thank You Note to Eris pays homage, says the artist, to “the frenzied power of female outcasts, such as Eris, the goddess of chaos.”
+Saar’s Hades D.W.P. presents five glass jars, each filled with water to varying levels, lit and tagged with lines of poetry, their surfaces etched with figures that float between life and death.
 Labels identify the water sources as the five rivers of the underworld, which according to Greek mythology, guide the dead to the afterlife.
-Saar first presented this found and transformed assemblage in “Silt, Soot.
-Smut,” an exhibit inspired by the Great Mississippi Flood of 1927, which displaced over 200,000 African Americans.
-The aged ladles that hang from the shelf indicate the water is meant for drinking, though its colors suggest toxicity, alluding to the recent poisoning of drinking water in Flint, Michigan.
+Saar first presented this assemblage in “Silt, Soot and Smut,” an exhibit inspired by the Great Mississippi Flood of 1927, which displaced more than 200,000 Black Americans.
+The aged cups, ladles, and spoons that hang from the shelf indicate the water is meant for drinking, though its colors suggest toxicity, alluding to the recent poisoning of drinking water in Flint, Michigan; D.W.P. is a reference to the Los Angeles Department of Water and Power, where the artist lives and works.
 Saar combines familiar, domestic, and personal objects, imagery, and writing to connect past and present adversities resulting from the intersection of environmental destruction and social inequality.

 Alice Gray Stites, Chief Curator, Museum Director